Page Reviewed / Updated - Feb. 2016

 It is easiest to think of Share of Cost (SOC) as a partial acceptance into the Medicaid program (or Medi-Cal in California).
 It is intended to assist individuals whose incomes exceed the Medicaid limit but who have unusually high medical expenses which they cannot afford.
 Share of Cost works as follows; the state reviews an individual's income and medical needs and costs to determine if they can afford their necessary care.
-If it is decided they cannot afford their care, the states decides how much of their monthly income they can afford to pay toward their care and then covers the remainder of the cost.
+If it is decided they cannot afford their care, the state decides how much of their monthly income they can afford to pay towards their care and then the state Medicaid program covers the remainder of the cost.

 If, in any given month, she does not have over $400 in medical bills, she pays only her expenses and is allowed to keep the remainder.
 For example, in June her income is $1,200 and she has $300 in medical expenses.
 She keeps her $800 monthly maintenance need, pays the $300 in medical bills and keeps the remaining $100 of her income, so in June she has a true income of $900.